UmerHA/fastmobile/ReadMe.md

 >- all of our users always saw our updates immediately,
 >- developers could build new features quickly by working in a single codebase.

-Hyperview solves this allowing you to write server-first mobile apps.
+Hyperview solves this by allowing you to write server-first mobile apps.
 FastMobile makes this more convenient, because you can write Python and don't have to manually construct HXML.

 ## 4. FAQ